San Juan Islands 6-Day sea kayaking tour. Truly a trip of a lifetime!

 Approximate paddle length - 15 miles.

-After 3 days of long paddling you deserve a break.
-This day can be take any form that you would like.
-First, enjoy a casual morning as we don't have to take down camp on this day then pick your own adventure.
+After three days of long paddling, you deserve a break.
+This day can take any form you would like.
+First, enjoy a casual morning as we don't have to take down camp on this day, then pick your own adventure.
 Feel free to relax around camp, hike around Turn Island, or go for a kayak to visit Fishermen's Bay on Lopez Island or Indian Cove on Shaw.

 Approximate paddle length – 8 miles.